Note: This unit version has not been officially published yet and is subject to change!

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
-See Assessment Tab for details how each outcome is assessed.Maths/Science Methods and Tools (Level 2)
+See Assessment Tab for details how each outcome is assessed.Engineering/IT Specialisation (Level 2)

 |Online Course Content:||Blackboard website at http://elearning.sydney.edu.au|